BenDavidLab/OrganoidsCNData/README.md

 This repository contains Copy Number Variation (CNV) calling results for multiple cohorts analyzed using whole-exome sequencing (WES).

-### Cohorts 1-10 (Legacy)
-- Analyzed using original pipeline (see `legacy/`)
-- Results are final and preserved for reproducibility

-### Cohorts 11-13 (Current Pipeline)
-- Analyzed using improved pipeline with enhanced logging, validation, and error handling
-- Pipeline is modular, documented, and production-ready (see `pipeline/`)
-- **Methodologically equivalent** to legacy pipeline but with improved code quality

 ### Results
 All cohort results follow the same structure:
 - `mb_bins_normalized.csv`